rabbitmq/rabbitmq-website/site/tutorials/tutorial-four-dotnet.md

 }
 </pre>

-Compile as usual (see [tutorial one](tutorial-one-dotnet.html) for compilation advice).
+Create projects as usual (see [tutorial one](tutorial-one-dotnet.html) for advice).

 If you want to save only 'warning' and 'error' (and not 'info') log messages to a file, just open a console and type:

 <pre class="sourcecode bash">
+cd ReceiveLogsDirect
-ReceiveLogsDirect.exe warning error > logs_from_rabbit.log
+dotnet run warning error > logs_from_rabbit.log
 </pre>

 If you'd like to see all the log messages on your screen, open a new terminal and do:

 <pre class="sourcecode bash">
+cd ReceiveLogsDirect
-ReceiveLogsDirect.exe info warning error
+dotnet run info warning error
 # => [*] Waiting for logs.
 To exit press CTRL+C
 </pre>

 And, for example, to emit an `error` log message just type:

 <pre class="sourcecode bash">
+cd EmitLogDirect
-EmitLogDirect.exe error "Run.
+dotnet run error "Run.
 Run.
 Or it will explode."
 # => [x] Sent 'error':'Run.
 Run.
 Or it will explode.'
 </pre>